-Requirements are in place that govern the use of Radiation Protection Protective Equipment, which protect personnel from internal radiation resulting from the uptake of airborne and surface contamination.
+Requirements are in place that govern the use of Radiation Protection Protective Equipment (RPPE), which protect personnel from internal radiation resulting from the uptake of airborne and surface contamination.
 Decontamination facilities are provided to restrict the spread of contamination.
 Dosimetry and personnel monitoring devices are used extensively to monitor the doses that staff members receive, and to ensure that these doses are within allowable limits.

-Section 12.2 of the Safety Report provides a description of how personnel dose reduction was considered during the original design phase, prior to 1976 when the first Bruce A unit came into service:
+Section 12.2 of the Safety Report provides a description of how personnel dose reduction was considered during the original design phase prior to bringing the Bruce B Units 5-8 into service during the period from 1984 to 1987:

 All systems considered to have significant radiological implications for station personnel during operation or maintenance were reviewed in the design phase.
 The review process included a series of Man-Rem Audit meetings on a system-by-system basis.
 AECL design, operations, health physics, and physics and analysis groups were represented.
 Each system design was examined with respect to reliability, maintainability, ease of handling, ease of access, shielding, etc. Radiation exposure was estimated for each system in man-rem per year, and the estimate compared with budgeted exposure figures prepared earlier as targets.
-(All estimates were based on Douglas Point radiation exposure data as reported for 1970).
 Proposals to reduce radiation exposure by improving system design were analyzed and, wherever feasible, implemented.